 Democrats announce new jobs plan

-Democratic lawmakers unveil a package of new legislation aimed to create more jobs in Wisconsin at a Capitol press conference.
+Democratic lawmakers unveil a package of new jobs legislation at the Capitol.

 Now that we are at the end of the first month of session and we haven't seen concrete proposals on creating immediate jobs, we're here to do that.